*The application window for FY 2018-2019 CDBG and HOME program funds has ended.*

 FY 2018-19 applications are due to the Marin County Community Development Agency at

 5:00 p.m.
 PST, on Monday, November 20, 2017.
 The address for mailing or hand delivery of applications is:

 3501 Civic Center Drive, Room 308

 Digital applications will be accepted as well and must be received by the before mentioned time to the Federal Grants Program at FederalGrants@marincounty.org.

 In late December, CDBG staff begins reviewing applications, requesting additional information if needed, and making staff recommendations about which projects should be funded.
 (City of San Rafael staff will review applications for San Rafael Planning Area funds.)

-Most planning areas have a Local Area Committee, consisting of a County Supervisor from that area and one City or Town Council member from each of the cities and towns within the area.
+Most Planning Areas have a Local Area Committee, consisting of a local community representative, a Marin County Supervisor from that area and one city or town council member from each of the cities and towns within the area.
 During January and February, each of the Local Area Committees holds a hearing to make recommendations for the use of planning area funds.
 The San Rafael and the Novato City Councils now serve as the Local Area Committees for the their Planning Areas, and San Rafael and Novato Planning Area funds now include their share of CDBG Countywide Housing funds.

 The Countywide Priority Setting Committee, consists of one County Supervisor, a representative from each of the City and Town Councils and community members.
 A hearing is then held to consider the recommendations made for the local planning area funds, and to make the initial recommendations for Countywide Housing funds.

-Then, in early May, the Board of Supervisors holds a final public hearing on all the recommendations of the Countywide Priority Setting Committee for both planning area and countywide housing funds.
+In early May the Board of Supervisors will hold a final public hearing on all the recommendations of the Countywide Priority Setting Committee for both Planning Area and Countywide housing funds.
 In mid-May, the County sends its annual list of projects to the U.S. Department of Housing and Urban Development.